 - stress and other environmental factors

 - drinking large amounts of alcohol

 - some medications, including lithium, high blood pressure medications, antimalarial drugs, and iodides

-When experiencing the symptoms of psoriasis in the genital area or anywhere else, use this handy resource from the American Association of Dermatology to find a specialist near you.
+When experiencing symptoms of psoriasis in the genital area or anywhere else, this resource from the American Academy of Dermatology can help people find a specialist near them.

 Genital psoriasis can get worse as a result of the friction associated with sexual intercourse.
 Using a condom might help reduce potential discomfort.
 It also forms a barrier, preventing skin-to-skin and fluid-to-skin contact and further reducing irritation.

 After intercourse, people with genital psoriasis should thoroughly cleanse the area and reapply any medications to assist recovery.

 Genital psoriasis may cause the area to look different, and the person may experience some discomfort during sexual intercourse.
 For this reason, people with genital psoriasis should consider communicating with their partner about the condition openly.